 Celery keeps fresh for long best in the refrigerator.
 However, celery can spoil really fast due to ethylene gas that it produces which speeds up spoilage if not properly stored.

 Therefore, it is recommended to store celery wrapped in aluminum foil paper which allows ethylene gas to escape and keep it moisturized.
-It’s also advisable to store it away from lettuce which produces ethylene gas too as they may both end up getting spoiled faster.
+It’s also advisable to store it away from lettuce or any other ethylene-producing vegetable or fruit to prevent spoilage.

-Whole celery keeps fresh better and for longer because it retains moisture best this way.
-However, you can also preserve cut celery for a little longer by submerging it in water and storing it in the fridge.
+Celery retains its moisture better whole, however, you can also preserve cut celery for a little longer by submerging it in water and storing it in the fridge.

 Cut celery can also be blanched and stored in the freezer.
 Although it does not retain its crunchiness, its flavor remains intact all year long.